Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 2. **Concider Access Requirements:** Access to backend systems MUST be authenticated and authorized according to requirements of [{{site.TITLE_IMPL_APISEC}}]({{site.URL_IMPL_APISEC}}).

-3. **Uss Dedicated Service Accounts:** Access to backend systems MUST use dedicated service accounts for each system.
+3. **Use Dedicated Service Accounts:** Access to backend systems MUST use dedicated service accounts for each system.

 4. **Protect Secrets:** Secrets must be securely stored and managed (see [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}})).